langerkirill/vdj-automatic-cuer/README.md

 ## What It Does

 This script analyzes your music files and automatically creates:

 - **Cue Points**: Marks important transitions (intro, drops, breakdowns, vocal entries, etc.)
 - **Loops**: Creates DJ-friendly loop segments (drum loops, vocal loops, melodic loops)
-- **Color-Coded Comments**: Labels each cue with the musical elements present, making it easy to filter and find specific sounds when DJing
+- **Color Name Comments**: Labels each cue with the musical elements present, making it easy to filter and find specific sounds when DJing

 ## Platform Support

 **Mac only** - This script automatically finds your VirtualDJ database at:

 ```
 ~/Library/Application Support/VirtualDJ/database.xml
 ```